☰ Menu

 The other firmly established dates involve Book 10 and Book 16.
 Book 10, unlike the other volumes in the collection, was registered for copyright purposes at Stationer's Hall, on the 31st October 1795.
 A copy of Book 9 was also registered on the same day.
 We might infer from this that the 10th book was published in 1795, and a copy of the slightly older 9th book was taken along from stock.
 One of the tunes is named The Royal Wedding, presumably in reference to the 1795 marriage of the then Prince George to Caroline of Brunswick.
 Campbell published an advert mentioning the 16th Book as New Music in the Morning Chronicle, 18th June 1801.

 If we were to plot a graph of publication numbers over time, and draw a straight line between the 10th book in 1795, the 13th book in 1798, and the 16th in 1801, it offers the satisfying prospect of one publication per year.
 This starts c.1786 with Book 1, and places Book 25 as being published c.1810.
 These estimated dates are not established fact, but they do match tune names to historical events in a neat fashion.
-For example, the c.1806 Book 21 contains numerous references to the 1805 Battle of Trafalgar; the c.1810 Book 25 references the 1809 Battle of Talavera; the c.1800 Book 15 references the Duke of Rutland's notorious birthday party, he turned 21 in 1799; the c.1788 Book 3 may reference General Elliot being appointed Governor of Gibraltar in 1787.
+For example, the c.1806 Book 21 contains numerous references to the 1805 Battle of Trafalgar; the c.1810 Book 25 references the 1809 Battle of Talavera; the c.1800 Book 15 references the Duke of Rutland's birthday party, he turned 21 in 1799 and could have enjoyed a significant celebration; the c.1788 Book 3 may reference General Elliot being appointed Governor of Gibraltar in 1787.
 The starting date of c.1786 also fits neatly with the final publication date of Francis Werner's collections (which were published through Campbell) in 1785, suggesting that the end of one series coincided with the start of the successor series.
 A further clue can be found in a 1787 publication called Nina, the back of which lists the New Music available through George Goulding; the catalogue includes Campbell's Collections of Reels, Strathspeys, and Country Dances, with Figures, Two Books, presumably the first two of Campbell's collection dated c.1786 and c.1787.
 Such ties provide confidence that the chronology is probably accurate to within a year.

 Campbell also published collections of Twenty Four Country Dances for the Year .... between at least 1782 and 1798.
 These collections show surprisingly little content overlap with the premium collections and are of unremarkable quality.
 The collection for 1790 has a few tunes in common with the c.1788 Book 3 and the c.1789 Book 4, and the collection for 1792 has several tunes in common with the c.1790 Book 5, little other overlap can be discerned in the collections I've studied.